List of Emmerdale characters introduced in 1990: Charlie Aindow

 Charlie Aindow, played by David Fleeshman, first appeared in the village in 1990.
 Charlie was a councillor but was not all he seemed.
 The truth was that he was corrupt and quickly got involved in dodgy schemes with local villain Eric Pollard.

 Shortly after arriving, Charlie falls for feisty barmaid Dolly Acaster, whose ex-husband Matt Skilbeck has just left the village, leaving her depressed.
 After initial bonding, Charlie and Dolly begin an affair which carries on until the revelation that Dolly is pregnant brings him back to reality.
 Not wanting to be a father, Charlie advises Dolly to get an abortion, which she does.
 Despite this, he is devastated when she leaves the village in Autumn 1991 to reunite with Matt in Norfolk.
 Realising what he has lost and not popular amongst the villagers, Charlie leaves Beckindale in 1992.

+Tony Charlton

+Tony Charlton, played by Stephen Rashbrook, is a newly ordained Vicar who arrives in Beckindale to begin Ministry at St. Mary's Church.
+His first act in the village is to preside over the funeral of the recently deceased Pete Whiteley.
+A modern vicar, Tony is often interested in the needs of his younger parishioners and very rarely seen with his dog-collar on.
+Tony begins spending time with Kathy Merrick much to the chagrin of Chris Tate, who is in love with Kathy.
+Tony and Kathy enjoy each other's company and Kathy gives Tony horse riding lessons.
+Tony later leaves the village to return to London,he was previously a teacher of English Literature, before joining the church.

 Peter Whiteley

 Peter Whiteley was the son of Pete and Lynn Whiteley and appeared from 1990 to 1994 during the first four years of his life.
 He was born on the same day of the funeral of his father, Pete, who had been run over and killed by his lover's mother Kate Sugden.
 Lynn began to raise Peter as a single mother.
 On the night of the plane crash, Lynn left Peter with a babysitter whilst she went to The Woolpack and Whiteley's Farm was hit by falling debris from the plame and set on fire.
 The babysitter managed to get out of the house and save Peter and he was later reunited with his mother, although their home was destroyed.
 Peter left the village with his mother to live with her new lover, Sven Olsen, in Australia in August 1994.